mariajosematar/mariajosematar/readme.md

-# Hi there, I'm Maji 👋
+# Hello I'm Majo

-## I'm a Software developer, student and musician !!!
+## I'm a software developer 👋

-- 🌱 I’m currently learning about Node.js and Sustainable Energy :sparkles:
+- 🌱 I'm currently learning about artificial intelligence :sparkles:
-- :hugs:	 I’m looking to collaborate with other Developers
+- :hugs: I'm looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about Blockchain
+- 🥅 Goals 2022: Learn more about Blockchain and artificial intelligence.
 - ⚡ Fun fact: I love to draw and play the guitar